Roasted Garlic Hummus (Simple & Creamy)

-Chick peas are a very nutritious food containing the highest amount of protein of any beans, and are exceedingly good for you.
+Chickpeas are a very nutritious food, containing the highest amount of protein of any bean, and are exceedingly good for you.

 Hummus is the Arabic word for chickpeas, or garbanzo beans.

-To make authentic hummus, dry chickpeas are soaked the night before.
+To make authentic hummus, dry chickpeas are soaked overnight until they have rehydrated.

-The next day, they are cooked and ground, creating a thick paste.
+The beans are then cooked and ground with garlic, creating a thick paste.

-Extra virgin olive oil, lemon juice and garlic are then added.
+Extra virgin olive oil (if desired), and lemon juice are then added, along with tahini.

-Tahini, which is a sesame paste made from crushed sesame seeds, is added to finish off this dish.
+Tahini is a sesame paste made from ground sesame seeds.

-Hummus can be served with any meal and is not just a breakfast food.
+Hummus can be served with any meal or as a meal on its own, and is not just a breakfast food.

 How to Make Garlic Hummus

-Put a whole head of garlic wrapped in aluminium foil in a hot oven until cloves are soft, remove and cool.
+Put a whole head of garlic wrapped in aluminium foil into a hot oven until the cloves of garlic are soft.

-Once fully soaked, cook them until tender and soft.
+Once fully soaked, cook them on a simmer until tender and soft, about 45 minutes.

-The key is to have a blender that can blend everything to a very smooth and creamy consistency.
+The key is to have a blender/food processor that can blend everything to a very smooth and creamy consistency.